-In April 2009, the FASB issued FSP FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairments.
-This FSP changes existing guidance for determining whether an impairment of debt securities is other than temporary.
-The FSP requires other than temporary impairments to be separated into the amount representing the decrease in cash flows expected to be collected from a security (referred to as credit losses) which is recognized in earnings and the amount related to other factors which is recognized in other comprehensive income.
-This noncredit loss component of the impairment may only be classified in other comprehensive income.
+Other-Than-Temporary Impairments.
+In April 2009, the FASB issued guidance changing existing guidance for determining whether an impairment of debt securities is other than temporary.
+This guidance requires other than temporary impairments to be separated into the amount representing the decrease in cash flows expected to be collected from a security (referred to as credit losses) which is recognized in earnings and the amount related to other factors which is recognized in other comprehensive income.
 This noncredit loss component of the impairment may only be classified in other comprehensive income if the holder of the security concludes that it does not intend to sell and it will not more likely than not be required to sell the security before it recovers its value.
 If these conditions are not met, the noncredit loss must also be recognized in earnings.
-When adopting the FSP, an entity is required to record a cumulative effect adjustment as of the beginning of the period of adoption to reclassify the noncredit component of a previously recognized other than temporary impairment from retained earnings to accumulated other comprehensive income.
-FSP FAS 115-2 and FAS 124-2 is effective for interim and annual periods ending after June 15, 2009.
-The Company is currently evaluating the requirements of the FSP and has not yet determined the impact on its consolidated financial statements.
+When adopting this guidance, an entity is required to record a cumulative effect adjustment as of the beginning of the period of adoption to reclassify the noncredit component of a previously recognized other than temporary impairment from retained earnings to accumulated other comprehensive income.
+The Company does not meet the conditions necessary to recognize the noncredit loss component of its auction rate securities in other comprehensive income and the adoption of this guidance had no impact on the Company's consolidated financial statements.
+Refer to Note 4 for further discussion of the Company's investments in marketable securities.